 You can tap the cards to "deselect them" one at a time, or you can click the "Unselect all player cards" button.

-8. Reset Hand button.
-Tapping this button will undo all the cards you have played, resetting your hand (and the table books) back to the way they were at the start of your play (after your draw).
+9. Reset Hand button.
+Tapping this button will undo all the cards you have played, resetting your hand (and the table books) back to the way they were at the start of your play after the last time cards were added to your hand.
 This button is only available in the Play mode.
 When it is not your turn you are in an "Observe" mode, which does not allow you to do anything except view table books (your own and others).
-During the "Observe" mode the Rest Hand Button is replaced with a "Server Refresh" button that allows you to check to see who the current player is, and what mode they are in (Draw or Play).

 Each round has a minimum number of points required before a team can go down.